EzequielZK/react-ultimate-form/README.md

 This is a react form library made to simplify complex uses and provide automated features.

+Also, Material-UI is a peer dependency.
+Checkout their [installation guide](https://mui.com/material-ui/getting-started/installation/)

 ## Handlers

 React Ultimate Form uses two mandatory handlers, that work like a react context. `FormHandler` and `FormGroupHandler`